-When you get a prescription from a Participating Pharmacy, Participating Facility, or Participating Medical Office, or order a prescription from our Mail-Order Pharmacy, you pay the Cost Share as shown in the "Benefit Summary."
+When you get a prescription from a Participating Pharmacy, or order a prescription from our Mail-Order Pharmacy, you pay the Cost Share as shown in the "Benefit Summary."
 This applies for each prescription consisting of up to the day supply shown in the "Benefit Summary."